webarch-coop/webarch-ssh/README.md

 The contents of this repo have been automatically generated using the [Webarchitects SSH Ansible Role](https://git.coop/webarch/ssh), primary URL of this repo is [`https://git.coop/webarch/webarch-ssh`](https://git.coop/webarch/webarch-ssh) however it is also [mirrored to GitHub](https://github.com/webarch-coop/webarch-ssh).

-The server fingerprints and other SSH details can be found below in YAML format.
+The server fingerprints and other SSH details can be found below in YAML format, `yq` is [available from GitHub](https://github.com/mikefarah/yq), we have written [a yq Ansible role](https://git.coop/webarch/yq) to install it.

 <!-- BEGIN 81.95.52.60 -->
 ## git.coop